basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 keywords: [developers, buckets]
 ---

-Bucket types allow groups of buckets to share configuration details and for Riak users to manage bucket properties in a way that is often more expressive than an ad hoc approach.
+Bucket types allow groups of buckets to share configuration details and for Riak users to manage bucket properties in a more abstracted way.

 ## How Bucket Types Work

-The ad hoc approach to bucket configuration involves setting bucket properties for specific bucket either through [[HTTP|HTTP Set Bucket Properties]] or [[Protocol Buffers|PBC Set Bucket Properties]].
-With this approach, you can take a bucket `my_bucket` and dictate how that bucket behaves, from
+The ad hoc approach to bucket configuration involves setting bucket properties for specific buckets either through [[HTTP|HTTP Set Bucket Properties]] or [[Protocol Buffers|PBC Set Bucket Properties]].
+With this approach, you can take a bucket `my_bucket` and modify any number of its properties, from `n_val` to `allow_mult` and far beyond.

-Using bucket types also involves dealing with bucket properties, but with crucial differences:
+Using bucket *types* also involves dealing with bucket properties, but with a few crucial differences:

-* Bucket types enable you to assign a total set of properties to buckets _at the time of bucket creation_
+* Bucket types enable you to assign a total set of properties to buckets _at the time of their creation_ (instead of setting buckets' properties and then using those buckets)
-* Bucket types must be both created _and_ activated before they can be used
+* Bucket types must be both created _and_ activated before they can be used (bucket properties can be modified at any time)
-* Most bucket properties can be updated using bucket types, but others---namely the `datatype` and `consistent` properties---cannot
+* Nearly all bucket properties can be updated using bucket types, with two exceptions: the `datatype` and `consistent` properties

 It is important to note that buckets are not assigned types in the same way that they are configured [[using `props`|HTTP Set Bucket Properties
 ]].
 You cannot simply take a bucket `my_bucket` and assign it a type the way that you would, say, set `allow_mult` to `false` or `n_val` to `5`, because there is no `type` parameter contained within the bucket's properties (i.e. `props`).